-In this post: 5 things to look for when buying accent chairs.
-Whether you want a set or just one, this accent chair guide will help you choose!
+In this post: 5 things to look for when decorating with accent chairs.
+Whether you want a set or just one, this guide to buying accent chairs will help you choose!

-*Affiliate and sponsored links included.
-Click HERE for my disclosure statement.
+*Affiliate links included.
+Click for my disclosure statement.

 When decorating a living space, many elements are involved.
 Sofas, chairs, tables, rugs, soft furnishings, etc. This post concentrates on chairs, which can be broken down into two categories: comfortable arm chairs (that are used for lounging) and accent chairs.
 Accent chairs are usually smaller than the other furniture in a room.
 They are substantially smaller than a lounge chair or wing chair.
 They fit nicely in a corner or in a grouping around a table.
 Generally, an accent chair isn’t meant to be used for long periods of time.
 Comfort is a consideration, of course, but size and scale are important as well.
-Accent chairs are great for filling empty corners or adding extra seating in conversation areas.
+Decorating with accent chairs fills empty corners, and fills in empty spaces in conversation areas.

-Here are a few things to consider when you are buying an accent chair.
+Here are a few things to consider when you are decorating with accent chairs.
 By focusing on these details, you can choose pieces that add interest and charm to any room.

 Arms or Not?